redfoxofwealden/quenington-wildlife-park/README.md

 - The style.css file (css) have been tested using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 The file has passed the test and errors were found.

-- The lighthouse for mobile devices is shown below
+- The lighthouse report for mobile devices is shown below

 ![](assets/READme/qwp-lighthouse-report-mobile.png)